Engineerabot/Cheetah/README.md

 # README

-Cheetah is an open source hardware and software engineering project.
-We're going to make an extremely lifelike robot.
+Introducing Raza is an open source hardware and software engineering project.

 ## Why is this project important